Have you ever thought about skunks? Probably not until you smell one. Why is that? They seem forgotten until that dreadful smell hits you.

 Of course, they can dig holes looking for those moles, grubs and yellowjackets.
 Just consider the holes as free aeration of your soil.

 They also eat small rodents helping keep the mice population in check.
 And since they are immune to snake venom, they will eat poisonous snakes.
 What is not to love!

 With an average life span of only 2-4 years in the wild, we can help them by slowing our cars down, especially at twilight and at night.

 Spread the word of the coolness and importance of these animals.
 Especially the Eastern spotted skunk which is considered vulnerable.
 Post pictures and articles (like this one!) on social media.

 And because of their limited eyesight, they can fall into uncovered window wells or empty pools.
 Help them by covering the holes or if you see a skunk in distress, call your local wildlife rehabilitator.
-In Western North Carolina call Appalachian Wildlife Refuge for help.
+In Western North Carolina call Appalachian Wildlife Refuge, an animal rescue organization, for help.

 How to Stop Skunks From Digging Up Lawn.
-A fun article about what to do if skunks are digging up your garden.
+A fun article about what to do if they are digging up your garden.

 10 Funky Facts about Skunks.
-Find out more cool facts about skunks including their spray is flammable!
+Find out more cool facts including their spray is flammable!